Shakedown Street

-Shakedown Street is the tenth studio album (fifteenth overall) by rock band the Grateful Dead, released November 8, 1978, on Arista Records.
+Shakedown Street is the tenth studio album (fifteenth overall) by rock band the Grateful Dead, released November 8, 1978, by Arista Records.
 The album came just over a year after previous studio album Terrapin Station.
 It was the final album for Keith and Donna Jean Godchaux, who left the band a few months after its release.
 The record was produced by Lowell George (of Little Feat) and John Kahn.